First-Year Housing FAQ’s

-Laundry rooms are in each of the first-year houses with the exception of North, East and Memorial.
-Students residing in North, East and Memorial are given access to a neighboring house that has laundry facilities.
-Washers and dryers each cost $1.50 per load.
+Laundry rooms are in each of the first-year houses with the exception of North, East, and Memorial.
+Students residing in North, East, and Memorial are given access to a neighboring house that has laundry facilities.
 Dry cleaning and bundled laundry service is also available on campus.
 Information about the laundry service is available here.

-All houses are secured using a card access system for exterior doors, interior stairwells, and elevators.
-Students have card access only to the houses to which they are assigned.
-From midnight until 8AM, students can access only their floors and other floors of the same sex in their houses.
+All houses are secured using a mobile card access system for exterior doors, interior stairwells, and elevators.
+Students have mobile card access only to the houses to which they are assigned.

-If you are locked out, please see the Receptionist/Front Desk Assistant located in Hank Ingram House, or contact a Resident Adviser.
+If you are locked out, please visit the Hank Ingram Front desk which is staffed 24 hours a day.

 The Vanderbilt housing contract excludes Fall Break, Thanksgiving Break, Winter Break, and Spring Break.
-However, Vanderbilt extends to students the privilege to stay over breaks provided that they register online at the Office of Housing and Residential Education website.
-Prior to each break, you may register to stay over the break on the Student Housing Portal.
+However, Vanderbilt extends to students the privilege to stay over breaks provided that they register online at the Housing and Residential Experience website.
+Prior to each break, you may register to stay over the break on the Housing Portal.

 Mail and package deliveries are not accepted at the houses.
 All residents are provided with a mailbox at the Campus Post Office.
 Mail and packages are delivered there.
+You will receive your mailbox number with your housing assignment on or around August 1.
 Please visit the Vanderbilt Mail Services website for more information.